stefan-balke/jsd/README.md

  * Unify notation into a region-like notation with start and end time points.
  * Fix small holes in the annotations (e.g., annotation starts 0.001 s after previous annotation ends).

+The usage of the baselines is explained in a separate Readme in the `baselines` folder.

 ## Tools

 * `python general_statistics`